FacultadDeIngenieria/ayed/presentation/stack/presentation.md

 # <Item> Stack Implementation

-* We have to implementations available:
+* We have two implementations available:
   * Fixed-capacity stack: array implementation
   * linked-list implementation (we will cover this one in future lessons)